playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ### Accessing a Directive's Underlying Element

-It's oftentimes more useful to get a reference to the element that the attribute is present on.
+It's frequently more helpful to get a reference to the element that the attribute is present on.
 To do this, we'll use Angular's [dependency injection](/posts/ffg-fundamentals-dependency-injection) to ask Angular for an `ElementRef` that's present within the framework's internals when you create a directive instance.

 ```typescript
 @Directive({